 If you’re looking for a dream holiday destination in the UK then you need to look no further than Devon, a county filled with rolling green hills and two stretches of breathtaking coastline.
 And of course, with all that coast comes the promise of picture-perfect beaches.
-Here are five beaches in South Devon you’ll want to visit for yourself!
+Here are the best beaches in South Devon you’ll want to visit for yourself!

 Set against the backdrop of the wider area of Bigbury Bay, Bigbury-on-Sea town and beach is characterised by its tidal island nature and the fact that it’s home to a Middle Ages pub known as the Pilchard Inn (so-called because once upon a time, the greatest trade in this area was in the fish pilchards).